jithurx/vehicle-crash-detection-system/README.md

 ---

-Feel free to fork this project, contribute, or use it as a foundation for your own safety innovations
+Feel free to fork this project